-- The name of the processor is entered as the processor name . - The DNS name of the computer (if one exists) is pre-set as the instance ID for the standard instance.
-When there is no DNS name, the name of the computer is used for the instance ID. - A standard admission set permitting all file transfer functions is created. - A key pair set is created (see page 77). - The openFT service and the asynchronous openFT server are started.
+- The name of the processor is entered as the processor name (corresponds to the output in uname -n). - The DNS name of the computer (if one exists) is pre-set as the instance ID for the standard instance.
+When there is no DNS name, the name of the computer is used for the instance ID. - A standard admission set permitting all file transfer functions is created. - A key pair set is created (see page 80). - The following startup and shutdown files are set up on the Linux, HP-UX and AIX platforms: - The startup and shutdown file that applies to all instances (e.g./sbin/init.d/openFT auf HP-UX) - The startup and shutdown file for the std instance (path: /var/openFT/std/etcinit/openFTinst).